Power Tomorrow’s Space Exploration Missions

 The Space Systems Engineering degree is a joint program offered by USU’s Mechanical and Aerospace Engineering and Electrical and Computer Engineering departments.
 This program is designed for students with a bachelor’s degree in a STEM field who have a passion for space and engineering topics.
 The program is offered in-person at the USU Logan campus.

-Master of Science (MS) in Space Systems Engineering
+Master of Science (MS-Plan C) in Space Systems Engineering

 - Requires 33 credits of coursework.
 No thesis required.
 Designed for students with a bachelor’s degree in a STEM field who have a passion for space and engineering topics.
 Program delivery is 100 percent in-person at the USU Logan campus.